We believe that the qualities we are looking for in trainees are best assessed through an interview.

 - a short HR interview

 On arrival at our offices on the day of your interview you will be given a written exercise.
-You are given one hour to complete this exercise and have the option of writing or typing your answer.
-You will not receive the exercise until you arrive for the interview, so will not be expected to prepare in advance.
+You will not be expected to prepare in advance but we hope that the following will give you a good idea of what to expect.

 Once the written exercise has been completed, candidates will be given a short current affairs article to read for approximately 15 minutes.
+You will be able to take notes during this time and take both the article and your notes into the interview with you.
 This article will then form part of the discussion in the interview, along with questions relating to your CV.
-The partners will be looking to you to summarise the main points of the article, to form an opinion on the subject matter and to have a sensible debate on the issues raised.
-You should expect to be challenged on your views and should be prepared to defend them.
+The partners will be testing whether you can assimilate information quickly, identify the relevant issues and articulate and defend your point of view.
+They will be looking to you to summarise the main points of the article, to form an opinion on the subject matter and to have a sensible debate on the issues raised.
+This is not designed to be a comprehension test or a test to discover your political leanings or beliefs, but you should expect to be challenged on your views and should not be afraid to defend them.

 The interview with the partners will last approximately 40-60 minutes and, following this, one of our current trainees will give you a tour of the office.